Khaled-Mahmmoud/MyCompetitiveProgramming/General/Prefix sum.md

-/*
+# Prefix sum
 Prefix sum (also called cumulative sum) is an array that helps to get the sum of elements to answer several queries with less complexity than answering each query by brute force.
-A cumulative sum is a sequence of partial sums of a given sequence For example, the cumulative sums of the sequence (a, b, c, …) are (a, a+b, a+b+c, …)
+A cumulative sum is a sequence of partial sums of a given sequence.
+For example, the cumulative sums of the sequence (a, b, c, …) are (a, a+b, a+b+c, …)

 Complexity: